Chart Color Schemes

 Health performance in Surf Beach is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Surf Beach faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
+Surf Beach faces significant health challenges, as assessed by AreaSearch's mortality rates and chronic condition prevalence.
 Common health conditions are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is very low at approximately 47% of the total population (~880 people), compared to 51.9% across Rest of NSW, which is below the national average of 55.7%.
+Private health cover is very low at approximately 47% of the total population (~880 people), compared to 51.9% in Regional NSW and a national average of 55.7%.

-The most common medical conditions in the area are arthritis and mental health issues, impacting 12.6 and 9.1% of residents respectively.
-Conversely, 57.1% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
+The most common medical conditions are arthritis (12.6%) and mental health issues (9.1%).
+57.1% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
 The working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 33.1% of residents aged 65 and over (613 people), which is higher than the 23.4% in Rest of NSW, and national rankings are even higher than the general population.
+The area has 33.5% of residents aged 65 and over (621 people), higher than the 23.4% in Regional NSW.

 Frequently Asked Questions - Health